 In the above example,

-is the unique identity assigned to this change.
-It does not match
+is the identity assigned to this change.
+It is independent of the

-To avoid confusion with commit names, Change-Ids are typically prefixed with
+commit id.
+To avoid confusion with commit ids, Change-Ids are typically

 can be installed in the local Git repository to automatically